mithunshanbhag/azure-workshop/labs/networking.md

 ## #3: Load balanced VMs across Availability Zones (intra-regional HA)

-* This exercise will be done manually via portal (too many lengthy steps for CLI usage).
+* Note: This exercise will be done manually via portal (too many lengthy steps for CLI usage).

-* Note: Ensure that you enable ports 80 (http) and 443 (https) as well as 22 (SSH) and 3389 (RDP).
+* Create a linux VM (please ensure that you've opened ports ports 80/http and 22/ssh).
+Ensure that this VM is in zone1 of a region's availability zone.

-* Note: Installing nginx via apt-get package manager on Linux:
+* SSH into the machine to install nginx via apt-get package manager:

     ```bash
     sudo apt-get -y update